The CMT Catalyst

 It turned out I also inherited CMT.
 And of my siblings (there’s a 50/50 chance of passing it along in my family) I was the only one how got the CMT calling card.

-Finding out for sure that I had CMT by my late 20s was…well, perhaps I surpressed how I felt about that because I can’t really say.
+Finding out for sure that I had CMT by my late 20s was…well, perhaps I suppressed how I felt about that because I can’t really say.
 I think I was just glad to have the true information.
 To know, for certain, that yes - I have CMT.

 And all along as I started collecting baseline data, I wondered what it may be like when I actually started to experience CMT symptoms.
+There were about 2 to 3 years of maintenance visits and data before I started to notice subtle changes in life.